 Dani hopped back up as they finished the tray.
 “Do you want more, for the other rats?”

-“I’ll take them,” Scand immediately volunteered.
+“I’ll make the rounds,” Scand immediately volunteered.

 “’N I’ll go, t’ make sure he don’t eat ‘m all,” Rin said.

 “I’d never!”
 Scand protested, puffing his chest out in indignation.
 Of course he would.
 He would weigh how much trouble he would find if he did so, and if the benefits outweighed the trouble, he would happily scarf down everything in sight.
-He had already realized the trouble did not equal the benefits, a change in attitude from even a few months ago.
+He already realized the trouble did not equal the benefits, a change in attitude from even a few months ago.

 It took a moment for her brain to register, Gabby and Ness pelting through the crowd and zipping past them, heading for the stairs.
 Scand and Brone gasped, Phialla glanced up and looked around as Lapis rose, intent on the front door.
 She jerked her chin at Rin, and he scampered after the two younger rats.